 1) Surface Defects

-Surface Defects include roughness or unevenness of the surface caused due to the mold cracking at very high temperatures, fast cooling, stripping defects (which is caused due to gas being trapped inside mold) and burned sand.
+Surface Defects include roughness or unevenness of the surface caused due to mold cracking at very high temperatures, fast cooling, stripping defects (which are caused due to gas being trapped inside mold), and burned sand.

 2) Inclusion Defects